 Executive Officer System

-We have adopted an executive officer system to facilitate speedier business execution.
-Executive officers carry out business affairs in accordance with the basic policies and strategies formulated by the board of directors.
-We currently have 13 executive officers, including five concurrently serving as directors.
-The executive officers have a one-year term of office, the same as our directors.
+We have adopted an executive officer system to facilitate agile business execution.
+Executive officers carry out business affairs in accordance with the basic policies and strategies formulated by the Board of Directors.
+We currently have 11 executive officers, including six concurrently serving as Board members.
+The executive officers have a one-year term of office, the same as the Company's Directors.

-The management council makes decisions on the submission of matters to be exclusively deliberated by the board of directors.
-At the same time, the council deliberates the measures adopted by executive officers to implement particularly important initiatives in accordance with the basic policies, plans and strategies formulated by the board of directors.
-The management council consists of full-time members—the chairman, president, and executive officers responsible for corporate planning and corporate R&D—and meetings of the management council are flexibly convened, with the attendance of relevant executive officers requested, depending on the matters concerned.
+The Management Council makes decisions on the submission of matters to be exclusively deliberated by the Board of Directors.
+At the same time, the Council deliberates on the measures adopted by executive officers to implement particularly important initiatives in accordance with the basic policies, plans, and strategies formulated by the Board of Directors.

-We have adopted a corporate auditor system with a board of corporate auditors, which currently consists of five members, including three outside corporate auditors.
-As an independent organization with key roles and responsibilities in our corporate governance system, the auditors audit the entire range of the directors' performance of their duties following audit policies and an audit plan in conformity with corporate auditors' audit standards determined by the board of corporate auditors.
-At meetings of the board of corporate auditors, which are held, in principle, once a month, information is shared on the details of matters subject to auditing.
-In addition, all corporate auditors attend meetings of the board of directors, while the full-time corporate auditors also attend every management council meeting, regularly exchange opinions with the representative directors and audit the entire range of business execution.
-We have currently appointed two personnel to perform internal audits and to support the corporate auditors, with the aim of strengthening the audit functions of the corporate auditors.
+We have adopted an audit and supervisory board system with an audit and supervisory board, which currently consists of four members, including two outside Audit & Supervisory Board members.
+As an independent organization with key roles and responsibilities in our corporate governance system, Audit & Supervisory Board members audit the entire scope of Directors' performance of their duties following audit policies and an audit plan in conformity with the Audit & Supervisory Board members' audit standards determined by the Audit & Supervisory Board.
+At meetings of the Audit & Supervisory Board, which are held in principle once a month, information on audit results is shared among Board members.
+In addition, all Audit & Supervisory Board members attend meetings of the Board of Directors, while the full-time Audit & Supervisory Board members also attend every Management Council meeting, regularly exchange opinions with the representative Directors, and audit the entire range of business execution.
+We have currently appointed three personnel to perform internal audits and to support Audit & Supervisory Board members with the aim of strengthening the audit functions of the Audit & Supervisory Board.

-We have an Internal Audit Division, which currently comprises 14 personnel, as an internal auditing unit that is independent from divisions responsible for the execution of business affairs.
-From the standpoint of a holding company, this division audits operational processes and other relevant matters at our individual divisions and Group companies through cooperation with the internal auditing units at the operating companies.
+We have an Internal Audit Division, which currently comprises eight personnel, as an internal auditing unit that is independent from business operations.
+From the standpoint of a holding company, this division audits operational processes and other relevant matters at our individual divisions and Group companies in cooperation with the internal auditing units at the operating companies.
 In this way, the division evaluates and verifies that these processes are appropriate.

-In addition, the division is in charge of assessing internal control over financial reporting by FUJIFILM Holdings and our Group companies, in response to the April 2008 application of the internal control reporting system in Japan.
-We compile the outcome of the assessment in a “Management's Report on Internal Control over Financial Reporting."
-In addition, personnel in specialized units at the operating companies audit operations regulated by the Pharmaceutical Affairs Law of Japan, as well as those in the quality control, environmental and export control fields.
+In addition, the division is in charge of assessing internal control over financial reporting by FUJIFIM Holdings and its Group companies, in response to the April 2008 application of the internal control reporting system in Japan.
+We compile the outcome of the assessment in a “Management's Report on Internal Control over Financial Reporting.”
+Moreover, designated staff are appointed to operating companies and audits are conducted across a wide range of areas, including the environment, quality control, security, labor, export control, and issues relating to the Pharmaceutical Affairs Law of Japan.

 We engage Ernst & Young ShinNihon LLC as our independent auditors.
-Ernst & Young ShinNihon expresses an opinion on our financial statements from an independent standpoint as an auditor.
+Ernst & Young ShinNihon expresses an audit opinion on our financial statements from an independent standpoint.
 In addition to accounting audits, Ernst & Young ShinNihon commenced auditing internal control of our financial reporting from the fiscal year ended March 31, 2009.

 The Corporate Governance Structure of FUJIFILM Holdings Corporation

-Support System for Outside Director and Outside Corporate Auditors
+Support System for Outside Directors and Outside Audit & Supervisory Board Members

-The Legal Division, the secretariat for the board of directors, prepares materials and provides the outside director and outside corporate auditors with information relating to proposals submitted to regular board of directors meetings.
-The department also provides them with supplementary explanations where requested.
-The internal auditing unit, the secretariat for the board of corporate auditors, provides support to outside corporate auditors in such areas as the preparation of materials and provision of relevant information for regular meetings of the board of corporate auditors.
-The materials prepared are used to promote information sharing between full-time and outside corporate auditors.
+The Legal Division, as the office for the Board of Directors, prepares materials and provides outside Directors and outside Audit & Supervisory Board members with information relating to proposals submitted to regular Board of Directors' meetings.
+The office also provides them with supplementary explanations where requested.
+The internal auditing unit, as the office for the Audit & Supervisory Board, provides support to outside Audit & Supervisory Board members in such areas as the preparation of materials and the provision of relevant information for regular meetings of Audit & Supervisory Board members.
+The materials prepared are used to promote information sharing between full-time and outside Audit & Supervisory Board members.